Free temporary Australia phone number to receive SMS online (+61)

 To be fair, there are times these win over a temporary number.
 For example:

-A line you keep for months
+A number you keep for months

 Mobile data while you roam